sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 At the top of the screen the following buttons are offered for Workflow operations:

 - **Suspend All** acts as an *Emergency Stop* and will suspend all Workflows independently from the currently displayed selection of Workflows.
-Suspended Workflows are frozen, they accept Orders but will not start Orders unlesse the Workflow is resumed.
+Suspended Workflows are frozen, they accept Orders but will not start Orders unless the Workflow is resumed.
 Running Orders continue the current Job or other instruction before being suspended.
 - **Resume All** resumes all suspended Workflows independently from the currently displayed selection of Workflows.

 ### Operations on Jobs and Workflow Instructions